timsims/google-place-fields/README.md

 This package includes comprehensive type definitions for Google Places API v1 responses, including:

-- `Place`: The main interface representing a place
+- `Place`: The main interface representing a place with all its properties
+- `LocalizedText`: Interface for localized text content with language code
+- `AddressComponent`: Interface for structured address components
+- `PlusCode`: Interface for Plus Code location reference
+- `LatLng`: Interface for geographical coordinates
+- `Viewport`: Interface for location viewport
+- `AuthorAttribution`: Interface for author information
-- `DisplayName`: Interface for place name information
+- `Review`: Interface for place reviews
 - `Photo`: Interface for place photos
 - `OpeningHours`: Interface for opening hours data
+- `Period`: Interface for time periods when a place is open
+- `Point`: Interface for opening/closing time points
-- `Location`: Interface for geographical coordinates
+- `TimePeriod`: Interface for time periods
 - `BusinessStatus`: Enum for business operation status
-- `PriceLevel`: Enum for price levels
+- `PriceRange`: Interface for price level information
+- `Money`: Interface for representing currency amounts
-- `AtmosphereData`: Interface for place atmosphere information
+- `FuelOptions`: Interface for fuel station information
+- `EVChargeOptions`: Interface for EV charging station data
-- `AccessibilityData`: Interface for accessibility information
+- `AccessibilityOptions`: Interface for accessibility information
-- `NoiseLevel`: Enum for place noise levels
-- And many more...
+- `GoogleMapsLinks`: Interface for various Google Maps action links

-All types are fully documented with JSDoc comments.
+All types are fully documented with JSDoc comments directly from the Google Places API documentation.

-## Breaking Changes in v2.0.0

-- Updated to match Google Places API v1 data structures
-- Changed `id` field to `name` in Place interface
-- Removed `Rating` interface and moved rating fields directly to Place interface
-- Added new `AtmosphereData` and `AccessibilityData` interfaces
-- Added `NoiseLevel` enum
-- Changed `reservationProvider` to `reservationsSupported`
-- Removed `permanentlyClosed` and `adrFormatAddress` fields
-- Made `displayName`, `primaryTypeId`, and `types` required fields
-- Updated converter class to properly handle all fields

 ## Documentation

 All interfaces are based on the [Google Places API v1 Reference](https://developers.google.com/maps/documentation/places/web-service/reference/rest/v1/places).

+## Features

+- Full TypeScript type definitions for Google Places API v1
+- Detailed JSDoc comments on all interfaces and properties
+- Utility converter class to easily transform API responses into typed objects
+- Support for all field types in the Places API including specialized fields like EV charging, fuel options, etc.
+- Enums for all enumerable values from the API

 ## License